 Skip to main content

-Healthy food helps your heart and mental health
+Healthy food for a healthy heart and mind

-What we eat affects our heart health, but did you know it can also affect your mood and how you feel?
-Learn more about the link between food and mental health.
+What we eat affects our heart health, but did you know it can also affect our mood and wellbeing?
+Read on to discover more about the link between food and mental health.

 Healthy food for good mental health.
 Two half oranges and a banana that look like eyes and a smile for a happy face